Moonflower2022/perfect-rectangle-packing/README.md

 ```
 and run `python lowest_corner.py test3`

+if you have any questions about this, feel free to email me at `dumbderivatives@gmail.com`

 # process of creation

 This idea was started when my friend made me a Calibron 12 puzzle for my birthday.
 I've seen it before, but I have never been able to solve it.
 Thus, I wanted to write a program to solve it for me.